Falcons vs. Titans: The Good, The Bad, The Ugly

 Takeaways

-The Falcons are in action again on Saturday night at 7:00 PM when they play at the Miami Dolphins.
-Atlanta fans should see some of the first team players in action against Miami.
+The Falcons are in action again on Saturday night at 7 when they play at the Miami Dolphins.
+Atlanta fans should see some of the first-team players in action against Miami. ... hopefully with a bit less "ugly.''